ctdh/sst-sveltekit-starter/_auth.md

 This includes a server side infrastructure applied to the api according to the handlers we create in [/auth.ts](./packages/functions/src/auth.ts).
 In this starter we have created handlers for Google and Magiclink.

-So authentication is validating that the user logging in has possession of the email address they claim and that they are a userType 'user' rather than userType 'public'.
+So authentication is validating that the user logging in has possession of the email address they claim.
+The validatioon is confirmed by issueing signed token which is then stored in a secure, httpOnly cookie.
+HttpOnly cookies are not available to read and write to in javascript in the client.

 ## Authorisation